Skip to content

 2. Only available if the Coupon functionality is enabled in your WooCommerce store.
 (Enabled by default).

-3. Only available if the WooCommerce Subscriptions plugin is installed.
+3. Only available if the WooCommerce Memberships plugin is installed.